excitoon-favorites/apk-manager/README.md

 What I need (and what you can contribute):
 - Fixed Issues.
-- Licenses.
-If you can find the licenses for all other assets used in this project, that would be great.
 - A Build for Linux (Main Target: Ubuntu)
 - A Build for Mac (Long Term Project)
-- Compatability tests for Windows Vista and Windows XP
+- A Website.
+This will be hosted in this repository.
+I prefer following the Google Material Guidlines.
+Templates and examples availible at [GetMDL.io](https://getmdl.io)

 If you can offer any of this, please do.
 I would like to continue to develop Apk-Manager